Subscribe to Our Blog

 Note: This discussion has been edited for length and clarity.
 To hear the complete discussion, tune in to our Understanding Color Science podcast.

-To improve product quality and streamline processes, manufacturers seek more effective methods of in-line color monitoring.
+To improve product quality and streamline processes, manufacturers are constantly seeking more effective methods of in-line color monitoring.
 In this application note, we discuss a versatile spectral system for non-contact color measurements.

 Physics World Magazine wrote an article "In-line spectral monitoring gets ready to shine" on behalf of Ocean Insight in June 2020.
 Follow the links for excerpts from the published article.

-LTMS is a spectroscopy-based system for real-time, in-line monitoring of liquids including industrial dyes and plating baths, ingredients in foods and beverages, and chemical coatings for metals.
+The LTMS is a spectroscopy-based system for real-time, in-line monitoring of liquids including industrial dyes, plating baths, and other chemical coatings.